National Museum of African American History and Culture (NMAAHC)

 Office of Curatorial Affairs

-The Office of Curatorial Affairs (OCA) guides the intellectual work of the Museum through collection research and stewardship and staff expertise and scholarship.
+The Office of Curatorial Affairs (OCA) guides the intellectual work of the Museum through collection research and stewardship, as well as staff expertise and scholarship.
 OCA is tasked with interpreting the African American experience through exhibitions, programs, and publications; collecting and caring for objects related to African American history and culture; and providing public access to the collection both online and in person.

-Significant publications accompanied two of these exhibitions (“We Return Fighting: World War I and the Shaping of Modern Black Identity” and “Make Good the Promises: Reclaiming Reconstruction and Its Legacies”).
-The “Smithsonian Anthology of Hip-Hop and Rap” is the latest and most elaborate publication project headed by OCA.
-Other publications include three additions to the “Double Exposure” series (Vols.
-V-VII) and significant contributions by 17 members of NMAAHC staff to “Smithsonian American Women.”
+Significant publications have accompanied a number of these exhibitions (“We Return Fighting: World War I and the Shaping of Modern Black Identity", "Make Good the Promises: Reclaiming Reconstruction and Its Legacies", "Afrofuturism: A History of Black Futures", and “In Slavery's Wake: Making Black Freedom in the World”).
+The “Smithsonian Anthology of Hip-Hop and Rap” was another major publication project headed by OCA.
+Other publications include further additions to the “Double Exposure” series and significant contributions by 17 members of NMAAHC staff to the book, “Smithsonian American Women.”

-Since the Museum’s opening five years ago, OCA has been working to enhance the Museum’s global influence by making more resources more easily accessible through more formats than ever before.
+Since the Museum’s opening in 2016, OCA has been working to enhance the Museum’s global influence by making more resources more easily accessible through more formats than ever before.

-A good example is the NMAAHC participation in the Smithsonian Open Access program making thousands of digital images from the Museum’s collection available for the public to download, share, and reuse, immediately without seeking permission.
+A good example is NMAAHC's participation in the Smithsonian Open Access program, making thousands of digital images from the Museum’s collection available for the public to download, share, and reuse immediately without seeking permission.

 Research Staff